joaofazolo/boca-docker/README.md

 docker stack rm boca-stack
 ```

-## HOW TO ADD CUSTOM CONFIGURATION:
+## :gear: HOW TO ADD CUSTOM CONFIGURATION:

 There are many ways to customize the _boca-docker_ application.
 Without trying to support every possible use case, here are just a few that we have found useful.